Xayah Build Guide by CantParry

 Yasuo is a pain for any ADC to deal with.
 His W Wind Wall blocks all projectiles, and all of Xayah's damage comes from projectiles.
 His extreme mobility from his E Sweeping Blade makes it easy for him to stick onto you, and with the extra crit chance from his passive Way of the Wanderer, he starts out-damaging you pretty fast.
 Be careful around your minions as he can dash through them, pay attention to his Q trading pattern, and try to poke him out as much as possible during levels one and two.

 Note: Yasuo's W Wind Wall does not absorb your feathers.
-They are left on the ground where they hit it, similarly to with Braum's E Unbreakable.
+They are left on the ground where they hit it, as with Braum's E Unbreakable.

 He'll most likely be building lifesteal early so you can get Executioner's Calling early to counter.
 You can also choose to take Exhaust to put him at a disadvantage when he goes in on you.